-He presented himself on August 25 of 1914, exactly three weeks after the Declaration of War, for medical examination at the Church Lads Brigade Armoury on Harvey Road in St. John's, capital city of the Dominion of Newfoundland.
-It was a procedure which was to pronounce him to be...Fit for foreign service.
+His occupation previous to military service recorded as that of a jeweller with J. T. Duley & Co., of Water Street, and earning twelve dollars per week, William Thomas Ryall presented himself for medical examination at the Church Lads Brigade Armoury on Harvey Road in St. John's, capital city of the Dominion of Newfoundland on August 28 of 1914, twenty-four days after the Declaration of War.
+The procedure was to pronounce him as...Fit for Foreign Service.